 Do you know that half of US adults get hacked every year?
-Imagine what it would be like if your Gmail account also got hacked.
+Imagine what it would be like if your personal or company's Gmail account also got hacked.
 Not a pleasant thought...

 Follow these 7 steps to ensure that your Gmail security is top-notch and you are no longer at risk of being compromised.

-Note that you'll need a mobile phone to activite this feature.
+Note that you'll need a mobile phone to activate this functionality.
 Should you lose your phone, you can create printable backup codes and a backup phone number as alternatives for accessing your account.
 You can also create an application-specific password for applications that don’t request a verification code.